Dynamic linker

+A dynamic linker is an operating system feature that loads and links dynamic libraries for an executable at runtime, before or while it is running.
+Although the details vary by operating system, typically, a dynamic linker copies the content of each library from persistent storage to RAM, fills jump tables and relocates pointers.

 Linking is often referred to as a process that is performed when the executable is compiled, while a dynamic linker is a special part of an operating system that loads external shared libraries into a running process and then binds those shared libraries dynamically to the running process.
-This approach is also called dynamic linking or late linking.
+This approach is also called late linking.

 Implementations

 Microsoft Windows

 Dynamic-link library, or DLL, is Microsoft's implementation of the shared library concept in the Microsoft Windows and OS/2 operating systems.
 These libraries usually have the file extension DLL, OCX (for libraries containing ActiveX controls), or DRV (for legacy system drivers).
 The file formats for DLLs are the same as for Windows EXE files – that is, Portable Executable (PE) for 32-bit and 64-bit Windows, and New Executable (NE) for 16-bit Windows.
 As with EXEs, DLLs can contain code, data, and resources, in any combination.

 Data files with the same file format as a DLL, but with different file extensions and possibly containing only resource sections, can be called resource DLLs.
 Examples of such DLLs include multi-language user interface libraries with extension MUI, icon libraries, sometimes having the extension ICL, and font files, having the extensions FON and FOT.